G1OJS/SARK100-Firmware/README.md

-# SARK100 Firmware Investigations
+# SARK100 2025 Firmware - G1OJS V01

 ## Motivation
 This repository contains the results of a lot of work I've done investigating the SARK100 firmware, mainly for my own education & fun.
 My motivation was:
-- Try to improve the calibration routine & see if the analyser could be made
+- Try to improve the calibration routine & see if the analyser could be made:
-- a) more accurate for high impedance loads
+  a) more accurate for high impedance loads
-- b) flatter across frequency
+  b) flatter across frequency
-- c) less noisy (in the sense of random variations in calculated outputs as frequency changes)
+  c) less noisy (in the sense of random variations in calculated outputs as frequency changes)
-- d) eliminate the random steps in calculated outputs (again as frequency changes) that I observed when using a frequency scan via pcLink.
+  d) eliminate the random steps in calculated outputs (again as frequency changes) that I observed when using a frequency scan via pcLink.
 - Make the code more memory-efficient and potentially add new features.

 I also wanted to avoid disturbing existing interfaces (e.g. to zPlots and other software) and not place too many demands on users during the calibration routine.
 Hence, the first version I've uploaded sticks with the requirement for 50, 150 and 274 ohm loads although it does also require a short circuit.
 Future versions may be based around other calibration loads.